nudicoinchain/nudicoin/doc/README.md

-Fsociety Core
+Nudi Core
 ==========

-This is the official reference wallet for Fsociety digital currency and comprises the backbone of the Fsociety peer-to-peer network.
-You can [download Fsociety Core](https://www.fsocietychain.com/downloads/) or [build it yourself](#building) using the guides below.
+This is the official reference wallet for Nudi digital currency and comprises the backbone of the Nudi peer-to-peer network.
+You can [download Nudi Core](https://www.fsocietychain.com/downloads/) or [build it yourself](#building) using the guides below.

 Running
 ---------------------
-The following are some helpful notes on how to run Fsociety on your native platform.
+The following are some helpful notes on how to run Nudi on your native platform.

 ### Unix